ludobox/ludobox/docs/get-started.md

     cd data
     git clone https://github.com/ludobox/borgia-le-jeu-malsain

-A python script ```ludobox``` will generate the following files : a list of all games + a folder containing info of each game.

-    ludobox generate # generate folders tree

 You can then launch the web server:

-    ludobox serve # give http access to ludobox-ui
+    ludobox start

+In your browser, navigate to [http://localhost:8080](http://localhost:8080)

+Hit Ctrl+C in the terminal to terminate the server.

-To know the other usage of the ludocore script:
+To know more about the other available commands :

     ludobox help

-## Launching the server

-To launch the server type in a console from de ludobox-ui directory:

-    ludobox clean
-    ludobox generate
-    ludobox serve

-Hit Ctrl+C in the terminal to terminate the server.